gabrieldejesus/what-number/README.md

+# What Number

-> 📚 Dedicated project to test what I'm learning with javascript.
+📚 Dedicated project to test what I'm learning with javascript.

+`Web preview`
 ![](web-preview.gif)

 ## Deployment in